 7 Reasons Why You Should Go on a Winter Road Trip in Canada

 A road trip in Canada during the winter?
-No, I’m not nuts.
+Yes, really!
 It can actually be one of the best times of the year to go, if you have a sense of adventure and some winter driving experience!

 Aside from all the standard reasons why travelling around Canada in the winter is awesome (snow! skiing!), there are a few more that may well convince you to take to the road next winter.